gokhanwell/Mongodb-Cluster-Replication/install-mongodb.md

         bindIp:  "xx.xx.xx.xx" # This must be changed as per the private ip of the ec2

       replication:
-        replSetName: "replica-set-name" #This must be same in all mongod.conf file in replica mongo servers
+        replSetName: "mongo-replica" #This must be same in all mongod.conf file in replica mongo servers

 -
       sudo systemctl restart mongod